-How to do it: LEAD.bot connects employees over Microsoft Teams for virtual coffee, taking care of everything for you!
-LEAD.bot is one of the best bots for Microsoft Teams for developing a fun company culture by encouraging remote team building.
+How to do it: LEAD.bot connects employees over Microsoft Teams and Slack for virtual coffee LEAD.bot will take care of everything for you!
+LEAD.bot is one of the best integrations for Microsoft Teams and Slack for developing a fun company culture by encouraging remote team building.
 You can learn more about LEAD.bot here.

 In fact, LEAD.bot can match a group of people (instead of just 1:1) to play any team-building activities mentioned above.
 Install LEAD.bot today within 3 minutes with 3 easy steps.

 Setting up LEAD in Slack: Frequently Asked Questions | LEAD

 Setting up LEAD in Microsoft Teams: Frequently Asked Questions – LEAD.bot for Microsoft Teams | LEAD